 Teriyaki Smoked Mackerel Salad.

-I have not hidden my love of mackerel here on my website and this teriyaki smoked mackerel salad is the latest profession of that love.
+I have not hidden my love of mackerel here on my website and this mackerel salad is the latest profession of that love.

 Because fresh mackerel is difficult to find here in the Hungarian countryside most of my mackerel recipes feature smoked mackerel.

 It is such a fantastic product.
 It is cheap as chips, it has a long shelf life and tastes wonderful.

 In this recipe, we reduce down a teriyaki sauce and then brush it over smoked mackerel fillets.

 Then we simply broil or blow torch these fillets to caramelise the teriyaki sauce.
 Of course, I use a blow torch as I do in this cured mackerel recipe.

 This is served with some simply blanched bok choi, some pickled baby carrots, some cucumber and radish.

 Super simple, really nutritious and light, yes, spring is right around the corner!